Dave Pigram is a designer, educator and researcher who has relocated to Sydney after living and working in New York for many years.

-Pederson, OE, Larsen, NM & Pigram, DA 2014, 'Post-tensioned discrete concrete elements developed for free-form construction', Advances in Architectural Geometry 2014, Advances in Architectural Geometry 2014, Springer International Publishing, London, pp. 15-28.View/Download from: UTS OPUS or Publisher's site
+Pederson, OE, Larsen, NM & Pigram, DA 2014, 'Post-tensioned discrete concrete elements developed for free-form construction', Advances in Architectural Geometry 2014, Advances in Architectural Geometry 2014, Springer International Publishing, London, pp. 15-28.View/Download from: Publisher's site

 This paper presents a method for the construction of non-uniform precast concrete shell structures from unique parts.
 A novel method of discontinuous post-tensioning is introduced which allows tension to be taken through the connections.
 This increases the formal possibilities of the system beyond compression-only funicular forms.
 It also allows live loading to be catered for without significant thickening of the structure.
 Most significantly, the post-tensioning system allows for an almost total elimination of falsework a significant impediment to the realistion of complex shell structures.
 This advancement reduces resources needed for assembly, and increases the overall robustness of the system.

 Also presented are a series of refinements that add to the geometric precision of individual concrete elements cast in lasercut PET moulds.
 These include the development of a casting rig used to fix casting moulds in the right position during casting and algorithms to produce mold details to mediate between the unique components and the repeated rig forms.